osu-mist/catalog-api-test/readme.md

 This builds the project into a single deployable jar file.

 Next you'll want to run the jar file along with your credentials in your config file.
-To do so, enter the followwing line:
+To do so, enter the following line:

 ```